picarro-pkumar/picarroSearchAI/README.md

 4. Test thoroughly
 5. Submit a pull request

+## 📞 Support

+For issues and questions:
+- Check the troubleshooting section above
+- Review the logs for error messages
+- Ensure all prerequisites are met
+- Verify your Confluence access and credentials

 ## 📄 License

-This project is proprietary to Picarro and contains confidential information.
+This project is proprietary to Picarro Inc.

+---

+**Developed and trained by Unified Knowledge Explorers team**